salvatorecorsaro/KombuchaMongo/README.md

 ## Wanna Contribute? 👾

 Feel free to fork, create a feature branch, and send us a PR! 🎉

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Shoutouts 🙌